InspectorGadget/SimpleAuth2/README.md

 ## What's New?

-This fork of SimpleAuth (not forked because the original will never update) adds automatic hack detection to SimpleAuth.
+This fork of SimpleAuth (not forked because the original will probably never be updated) adds automatic hack detection/protection to SimpleAuth.

-When users register (or logs in the first time after install or upgrade) they will be given a 4 digit PIN code.
+When users register (or log in the first time after install or upgrade) they will be given a 4 digit PIN code.

-If any player tries to login to the account with more than 1 change to either their previous IP, CID or SKIN then they will need to login with `/login <password> <PIN>`, for example, `/login zuckerberg dadada 1234`.
+If any player tries to login to an account with more than 1 change to either the previously recorded IP, CID or SKIN then they will need to login with `/login <password> <PIN>`, for example, `/login zuckerberg dadada 1234`.
 They will then receive a new PIN.

-If a user only changes IP, SKIN or CID the PIN is not required, and the players security info is updated (not the PIN).
+If a user only changes IP, SKIN or CID the PIN is not required, and the players security info is updated for the new IP/CID/SKIN (not the PIN).

 If a player forgets their PIN, and cannot login because they joined with a new SKIN + IP, SKIN + CID, IP + CID or SKIN + CID their security info can be reset on CONSOLE with `login <player>`.
 They will then get a new PIN code next time they login.

+Warnings are displayed on Console when players try to join with > 2 changes to the security info.

-SimpleAuth2 is compatible with SimpleAuthHelper, and works with any provider: MySQL, YAML and SQLITE (untested)
+SimpleAuth2 is compatible with SimpleAuthHelper, and works with any provider: MySQL (tested), YAML (tested) and SQLITE (untested)

 ## Commands